Ancient Indian Art

 Hindus also made carvings of their gods.
 These were shaped like humans, but often with many arms or heads, to show that they could take many different forms.
-In northern India, there images were carved into rocks.
+In northern India, their images were carved into rocks.
 In southern India, they were made of bronze.
-When Islamic rulers took over the northern part, they forbid the worship of carved figures shaped as humans, so the carving of these figures decreased.
+When Islamic rulers took over the northern part, they forbid the worship of carved figures shaped like humans, so the carving of these figures decreased.

 From around the year 1000, the artists of India began to illustrate manuscripts.
-The “paper” was made palm leaves, and the illustrations were in bold, bright colors, to show the events happening in the book.
-When the Mogul empire ruled India (from the 1500’s to the 1850’s), Islamic artists were hired to train Indian artists in painting.
+The “paper” was made of palm leaves, and the illustrations were in bold, bright colors, to show the events happening in the book.
+When the Mogul empire ruled India (from the 1500s to the 1850s), Islamic artists were hired to train Indian artists in painting.
 The books that were now illustrated were not religious books, but myths or stories of kings and heroes.
 And artists were encouraged to observe and try to capture the wonder of the world around them.

 From mysterious ancient seals to brightly illustrated manuscripts, the art of India spans many years with many different styles.
-Religion is the main focus of the art, with personal expression always finding a way to shine through from the artist.
+Religion is the main focus of art, with personal expression always finding a way to shine through the artist.